jarrettmeyer/jarrettmeyer.github.io/_posts/2016-04-28-strategy-pattern-in-node.md

 ---
 layout: post
 title: "The Strategy Pattern in Node"
 date: 2016-04-28
+description:
+thumbnail: /assets/images/javascript-logo.svg
 ---

 The strategy pattern is a very useful way to have multiple concurrent solutions to a problem.
 Given some condition, we need to pick how we solve it.